NullVoxPopuli/limber/apps/tutorial/public/docs/1-introduction/6-browser-utilities/prose.md

 <pre><code>{{JSON.stringify data null '\t'}}</code></pre>
 ```

-The same [polish][polish] notation we used early applies to all globally available functions -- so the above `stringify` call would like like this, if in JS: `JSON.stringify(data, null, "\t")`
+The same [polish][polish] notation we used early applies to all globally available functions -- so the above `stringify` call would look like this, if in JS: `JSON.stringify(data, null, "\t")`

 Note that due to how polish notation reads, it's _highly encouraged_ to extract one-off utility functions instead of wrapping more functions in the template.